-- 1. Within the agreed scope of your Public Sector Decarbonisation Scheme project application; and - 2.
+- 1. Within the agreed scope of your Scotland's Public Sector Heat Decarbonisation Fund project application; and - 2.
 Installed by the grant end date.

-Commissioning works are typically up to 5% of the total project costs/grant value and can include:
+Commissioning works are typically up to 5% of the total project costs/grant value and can include things such as:

 - Energisation

 - Testing of systems

-- Formal handover
+- · Formal handover

-- Quality checks
+- · Quality checks

 - Snagging